 Our Ramsgate Resource Centre was opened by Mayor of Ramsgate; Pat Moore.

-East Kent Mencap, its staff and members were honored at The Kent Learning Disability Partnership Awards
+East Kent Mencap, its staff and members were honoured at The Kent Learning Disability Partnership Awards.

 Changing Kent Communities

 EKM launched their latest film: 'Changing Kent Communities' at The Marlowe Theatre Canterbury.
 The Lottery-funded project showcases stories for individuals, and communities that show what people with a learning disability can achieve.